bgavran/DNC/README.md

 ### Things I don't understand

 ##### DNC sometimes doesn't work
-In certain scenarios, performance seems to be much more dependent on weight initializations than LSTM or similar recurrent architectures.
+In certain scenarios, DNC performance seems to be much more dependent on weight initializations than performance of LSTM or similar recurrent architectures.
-In other words, sometimes the loss doesn't converge.
-Sometimes the loss doesn't seem like it's converging and then suddenly it drops to zero.
+In other words, sometimes the loss doesn't converge and sometimes the loss doesn't seem like it's converging and then suddenly it drops to zero.

 It seems to happen only on copy and repeat copy task when the network capacity is really low (low memory size/word size/controller capacity).

-This implementation uses tf.random\_normal initialization with stddev = 0.1.
+This implementation uses initialization from a normal distribution with 0.1 standard deviation.
 Xavier and orthogonal initializations didn't seem to make a difference.

 ##### Sometimes there's NaN's

 In the same scenarios the network tends to get NaN's in the computational graph.
 I've noticed it tends to happen after it gets on a completely wrong track and then is unable to solve it.
-Curriculum learning seems to help diminish it, but it still sometimes happen.
+Curriculum learning seems to help diminish it, but it still sometimes happens.

 ##### Gradient clipping seems to be needed